apache/spark/docs/sql-programming-guide.md

 {% endhighlight %}

 Notice that the data types of the partitioning columns are automatically inferred.
-Currently, numeric data types and string type are supported.
+Currently, numeric data types, date, timestamp and string type are supported.
 Sometimes users may not want to automatically infer the data types of the partitioning columns.
 For these use cases, the automatic type inference can be configured by `spark.sql.sources.partitionColumnTypeInference.enabled`, which is default to `true`.
 When type inference is disabled, string type will be used for the partitioning columns.

 Starting from Spark 1.6.0, partition discovery only finds partitions under the given paths by default.
 For the above example, if users pass `path/to/table/gender=male` to either